13 Gifts Interior Designers Want for Valentine’s Day

 A handmade ivy necklace—These charms sold on Etsy celebrate everything we love about Ivy—friendships that began in a Facebook group and grew into a positive business community and helped break down walls in our industry.

 New AirPods—Perfect for the interior designer who loves to listen to podcasts.
-I’ve been listening to Wingnut Social and Kimberley Seldon while making the four-hour round trip to Boston Design Center or in airports on my way to market.
+I’ve been listening to Wingnut Social and Kimberley Seldon while making the four-hour round trip to Boston Design Center or in airports like the Logan International Airport on my way to market.

 Experiences that immerse us—Preferably in zen (spa, massage etc.) or inspiration (trips to local museums, live music).